cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 other industry names, as it also serves a purpose serving production traffic at scale.

-One thing we use squashfs for is transporting large amounts of static data that compress well: bytecode, certain types of static resources, etc. We then transfer these squashfs images over the network to the servers providing compute power for the service, mount the squashfs mounts, and away we go.
+One thing we use squashfs for at Facebook is transporting large amounts of static data that compress well: bytecode, certain types of static resources, etc. We then transfer these squashfs images over the network to the servers providing compute power for the service, mount the squashfs mounts, and away we go.

 Visualise such a situation: we've just finished transporting the squashfs images and are getting ready to use the files inside in the program.
 We go to